 From sleepy swamp fishing communities to funky trading posts on the old Cajun prairies, Louisiana is dotted with fascinating small towns.
 You'll find the real Louisiana as you explore small towns with ancient trees dripping with Spanish moss and listen to zydeco music.

-Whether you're thinking about taking a standalone weekend getaway or a side trip from a New Orleans or Lafayette vacation, consider these five little gems.
+Whether you're thinking about getting away for a weekend or taking a side trip from a New Orleans or Lafayette vacation, consider these five little gems.

-Abita Springs isn't far from New Orleans -- it's located on the Northshore of Lake Pontchartrain, just under an hour's drive from the French Quarter.
+Abita Springs isn't far from New Orleans—it's located on the north shore of Lake Pontchartrain, just under an hour's drive from the French Quarter.
 This village has been inhabited for hundreds (perhaps thousands) of years and gets its name from the Choctaw word for the medicinal water that comes from its underground aquifers.